morrison-technologies/certverifyme/index.md

 Third, potential job seekers will benefit from the instant certification verification process.

 ### Our Team ###
+Certverify.me project is a collaboration between Morrison Technologies and Data Gallery LLC.
 We are currently looking for designers and developers who would like to join our project.

 ### Architecture ###
 The back end of the platform is blockchain.
 The interfaces are APIs and mobile app.